Fishing for dummies

 You want to learn even more?
 Here are some additional readings:

-- The ABC of fishing (in French only): You'll learn, among other things, how to rig your fishing line and a few knotting techniques as well.
+- The ABC of fishing: You'll learn, among other things, how to rig your fishing line and a few knotting techniques as well.

 - How to up your fishing game

 - Day fishing — a few tips to get you off on the right foot: We'll focus here on trout fishing, a perfect starting point for novices.